Martha Strudwick Young

-Martha Strudwick Young (Jan.
-11, 1862–May 9, 1941) was an American regionalist writer known for her recounting of Southern folk tales, fables, and songs of black life in the plantation era.
+Martha Strudwick Young (January 11, 1862 – May 9, 1941) was an American regionalist writer, known for her recounting of Southern folk tales, fables, and songs of black life in the plantation era.
 She was admired by other writers for her skill with dialect.
 Young was inducted into the Alabama Women's Hall of Fame in 1986.

 Early life and education

-Martha Strudwick Young was the daughter of Confederate physician and surgeon Elisha Young and Anne Eliza Ashe (Tutwiler) Young.
-The women's education and prison reform advocate Julia Strudwick Tutwiler was her aunt.
+Martha Strudwick Young was born on January 11, 1862, in Newbern, Alabama.
+She was the daughter of Confederate physician and surgeon Elisha Young and Anne Eliza Ashe (née Tutwiler) Young.
+The women's education and prison reform advocate Julia Tutwiler was her aunt.
 Her family moved to nearby Greensboro after the Civil War, and it was there that she learned the Southern folk tales and stories of African-American culture that would form the basis of her later writings.

 Young was educated at the Green Springs School (which had been founded by her grandfather Henry Tutwiler as a school for boys), the Greensboro Female Academy, and the Tuscaloosa Female Academy before graduating from the Livingston Female Academy and State Normal School (later to become Livingston University and then the University of West Alabama).
 One of her teachers at the Greensboro Female Academy was the writer Louise Clarke Pyrnelle.